gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 }
 ```

-The Client MUST verify the `deferred_notification_token` to authenticate the request.
+The Client MUST verify the `deferred_notification_token` to authenticate the request if it is present.
 If the bearer token is invalid, the RP SHOULD respond with an HTTP 401 Unauthorized status code.

 For valid requests, the Deferred Client Notification Endpoint SHOULD respond with an HTTP 204 No Content status code.
-The OP SHOULD also accept responses with HTTP 200 OK, and any body in the response SHOULD be ignored.
+The OP SHOULD also accept responses with HTTP 200 OK, and any HTTP body in the response SHOULD be ignored.

 The Client MUST NOT return an HTTP 3xx status code.
 The OP MUST NOT follow redirects.